roman-gravit/html5/README.md

    to the client side.

-###  What is AJAX

-Approach for creating async apps using cleint-server request-response.

-Update web content without reloading the whole page.
-Use XmlHttpRequest(legacy) or fetch.

-Pro:
- - dynamic add data from server without refreshing the whole page

- - decrease server calls

- - state of the page is not changed

-Contra:
- - does not work without JS

- - dynamic content is not visible for some robots

-###  How dynamically add elements to the HTML page

- - document.createElement

- - document.createTextNode

- - document.appendChild

 ###  What is web-components and their technologies

 This is a suite of different technologies allowing you to **create reusable custom elements**